Teen Car Accidents

 The next step is getting a provisional license, which involves passing a driving test.
 The provisional license is held for at least 12 months.
 Among other restrictions, the provisional license holder may not drive between 12:00 a.m. and 5 a.m. unless he or she is accompanied by a licensed responsible adult.
 An unrestricted driver’s license is only available to a teen driver after he or she has completed the second stage successfully and only as long as there are no traffic violation convictions in the 90 days preceding the application for an unrestricted license.

-If you are injured or a loved one is killed in a teen car crash, you may be able to recover compensation.
+If you lost a loved one in Albuquerque, you may be able to recover compensation.
 As with other types of accident cases, you would have to prove negligence by a preponderance of the evidence.
 This is established by proving the defendant owed a duty of care, he or she breached that duty, the breach caused the accident, and actual damages resulted.
 In some cases, New Mexico teens have their own insurance policies.
 In that case, the policy typically absorbs the consequences of an accident caused by the teen.
 However, when a child is on his or her parent’s policy, the parent can potentially be held indirectly liable under the doctrine of vicarious liability.

 Parents may also be held liable under the family purpose doctrine if a teenager is at fault for the accident.
 Under this doctrine, when a car is provided for general use for family members or is provided for use to a negligent driver within the household, the head of the household is liable for the negligent driver’s damages.
 If you are trying to recover damages under the family purpose doctrine, you will need to prove that the head of the household provided the car to a negligent driver.